jeroennoten/Laravel-AdminLTE/docs/sections/components/advanced_forms_components.md

 > [!Important]
 > This component requires the `Quill` plugin, so be sure to enable it on the blade file where you use the component with `@section('plugins.Quill', true)`.
 Read more on the [plugins configuration section](/sections/configuration/plugins).
 The legacy [Summernote](https://summernote.org/) plugin is **not used anymore** (it required jQuery).

-This component represents a **WYSIWYG editor** and extends from the base [Input Group Component](/sections/components/basic_forms_components#input-group-component), so all the attributes from it will be inherited.
-However, the append and prepend slots used for addons are not supported here due to conflicts with the underlying plugin.
+This component represents a **WYSIWYG editor** and extends from the base [Input Group Component](/sections/components/basic_forms_components#input-group-component), so all the attributes and the three slots from it are inherited and rendered.
 The component also defines next additional attributes:

 Attribute | Description | Type | Default | Required
 ----------|-------------|------|---------|---------